 1. Place your rubbish close to where the skip bin will be positioned

 It’s a good idea to place your rubbish close to where the skip will be positioned.
 This will help you in loading items into the skip bin with ease.
 Moreover, by piling up your rubbish, you can also estimate how much you have, enabling you to decide whether you need a 6m³ or 8m³ skip bin.
 Also, make sure that the location you choose for your skip bin is easily accessible from the road.
 Customers often ask us to place skips on the road or footpath however; I suggest that you place them on your property if possible.
 This way, you will avoid others disposing their rubbish into your skip bin, and also the need for a council permit.

 2. Placing items in the skip

 I’ve seem many customers simply throwing items into skips.
 This uses up a lot of space and also creates air pockets.
 Given that we charge you on the amount of rubbish that you fill into the skip, it’s a smart move to pack your rubbish tightly into the skip.
 All flat items (table tops, plywood, etc.) should be loaded first, followed by bulky and heavy items.
 If you can break or crush items, do so to save on space.
 Make sure you leave as little airspace as possible as we charge you only for the amount of waste you fill.
 We accept household waste and green waste in our skip bins.
 If you have heavy waste materials such as bricks, concrete, timber or other such items, talk to us and we will arrange for a heavy-duty skip bin for you.

 3. How much waste to put into a skip

-To hire the best skip bins in Brisbane, contact 4 Waste Walk-In Skip Bins, or book your skip online.
+To hire the best skip bins in Brisbane, contact 4 Waste Walk-In Skip Bins, or book your skip online via the secure form below.
 We offer same day delivery, so you will get a skip on the same day of booking.